Email us at easternshorefishandgame@gmail.com

 Let’s examine this weird anomaly of all things camo.
 Peruse most any hunting gear catalog and camouflage gear is virtually everywhere.

-There are wraps for your ATV and pickup truck, likely because an animal won’t hear or notice a 4,000 pound vehicle driving through a field or on a trail.
+There are wraps for your ATV and pickup truck, likely because an animal won’t hear or notice a 4,000-pound vehicle driving through a field or on a trail.
 There are electric crock pots clad in camo, in case you need to whip up a pot of stew while you’re in your deer blind, and there are camouflage bikinis in case your girlfriend would like to take a quick dip in that icy stream in January.
 I spotted camo baby clothes for guys who must combine baby-sitting duties and elk hunting.

 I bring all this up because while shopping for a pair of flip-flops I came across a pair in camouflage shades of green.
 Venturing off into the woods wearing flip-flops would be foolish under the best of circumstances but, toting a rifle through a forest or field wearing flimsy rubber pads on the soles of your feet for protection so that a deer will not notice you, is insane.
 You see, my feet actually cover up the camouflage part making these effective only if I were standing atop the deer itself; although wearing camo, I dare say the deer would notice me at this juncture.

 More and more celebrities and other flashes-in-the-pan can be seen sporting camo pants or shirts, perhaps to avoid detection by the paparazzi seeking a photo or two.
-And all this is done at an extra cost as certain companies make cloth with patterns of tress, brush, leaves, and stick imprinted thereon, and claim the rights to it and charge a premium price because they replicated yard debris.
+And all this is done at an extra cost as certain companies make cloth with patterns of trees, brush, leaves, and sticks imprinted thereon, and claim the rights to it and charge a premium price because they replicated yard debris.

 All this is pretty silly for an attempt to stalk and kill an animal that can’t detect color in the first place.
 It may just be time to say ‘enough’ when buying hunting clothing and accessories.